AvaloniaUI/avalonia-docs/docs/reference/controls/buttons/togglebutton.md

 # Toggle Button

-The toggle button can present a Boolean value by using styles and a pseudo class that is either present (true) or absent (false).
+The `ToggleButton` can present a Boolean value by using styles and a pseudo class that is either present (true) or absent (false).

 :::info
 To review the concepts behind a pseudo class, see [here](../../../concepts/pseudo-classes.md).